ctrlplusb/easy-peasy/website/docs/docs/typescript-tutorial/typing-computed-with-store-state.md

   productsInBasket: Computed<
-    BasketModel, // 👈 lives on the basket model Product[], // 👈 will return an array of products ResolvedState2<number[], Product[]>, // 👈 will use two pieces of resolved
+    BasketModel, // 👈 lives on the basket model Product[], // 👈 will return an array of products StoreModel // 👈 the store model to ensure our store state resolver is typed
-                                         //     state.
-An array of numbers, and
-                                        //      and array of products.
-    StoreModel // 👈 the store model to ensure our store state resolver is typed
   >
 }
 ```

-Note the import of the `ResolvedState2` type.
-Easy Peasy includes a set of types that can be used to represent the types for the resolved state that your `stateResolvers` will resolve.
-Remember, the `stateResolvers` are an array of functions that you provide as the 2nd argument to your [computed](/docs/api/computed) properties which allow you to resolve and isolate the local/store state that your [computed](/docs/api/computed) property will use to derive their value.

-In this case we expect to have two state resolvers, so we have therefore used the `ResolvedState2` type.
-We export 5 variations of this type; `ResolvedState1`, `ResolvedState2`, `ResolvedState3`, `ResolvedState4`, and `ResolvedState5`.
-These allow you to represent the expected types for your state resolvers when you are using one, two, three, four, or five state resolvers respectively.
-Please notify us via the GitHub issues should you need more than five state resolvers.

 ## Implementing the computed property